mslee300/ildan/README.md

 * See tutors based on curriculum
 * Read tutor details and book a class with them
-* Search a tutor based on interest
+* Search for a tutor based on interest
 * Login & Signup

 <p align="center">